 Having so many different plugs and socket types is inconvenient and costly, according to the IEC.
 So is replacing sockets and plugs in an entire nation, however, and it’s also a lot of work that most countries really aren’t interested in doing.
 It’s much easier to just make you buy an adapter instead.

 While most countries won’t change their plugs and sockets any time soon, there is some hope on the horizon.
-USB power, hybrid sockets that can accommodate multiple types of plug, and even wireless charging all promise to make things a little easier for travelers.
+USB power and hybrid sockets that can accommodate multiple types of plug are becoming more common, especially in hotels, and wireless charging also helps make things a little easier for travelers.

-Until then, and given how little consistency there is within many regions (or even within countries,) you’ll need to do your research when traveling abroad.
+Even so, given how little consistency there is within many regions (or even within countries), you’ll need to do your research when traveling abroad.
 Make sure you know the voltage and types of sockets used everywhere you’re going.